santi1s/Big-Data/CRM-&-VDM-(Virtual-Duty-Manager)/Follow-the-Sun-(FTS)-%2D-Handoff-Tool-&-Process/FTS-(Follow-the-Sun)-User-Guides.md

 ![image.png](/.attachments/image-b58887b9-8244-435f-a2d6-4f95b5bd83cc.png)

 _Resolution:_
-There have been some issues with CRM.
-Please use the Manual transfer to select a resource in the next region and report the issue in your [Leads Teams Channel](https://dev.azure.com/Supportability/Big%20Data/_wiki/wikis/Big-Data.wiki/394171/FTS-(Follow-the-Sun)-Lead-Guides?anchor=leads-teams-channels)
+There is not a resource available to take your case.
+Wait 15-30 minutes if possible and try again.
+OR reach out to your [assignment lead](https://dev.azure.com/Supportability/Big%20Data/_wiki/wikis/Big-Data.wiki/394171/FTS-(Follow-the-Sun)-Lead-Guides?anchor=data-movement-leads) during the handover call to assist you with the manual assignment process.

-**Can’t Update Your FTS Request?**
+Can’t Update Your FTS Request?

 _Issue:_
 You cannot update your FTS Request, can’t save it, and your stages show little lock icons.